 My child is transgender.

-What this means is that my child was assigned female at birth and was named Debora, but his true gender identity is male and he needs to express this outwardly, not just hide and pretend to be a girl any more.
+What this means is that my child was assigned female at birth, but his true gender identity is male and he needs to express this outwardly, not just hide and pretend to be a girl any more.

 We are now using male pronouns, he is dressing and presenting as a boy, and he is going by the male name, Hiro.